Via frugaltraveler article in the NY Times

 In other words, no more free or low-cost calls for travelers.

-Skype Skype on the iPhone.
+Skype on the iPhone.

 At the same time, Skype faces increased competition from new players in the cheap-international-call marketplace.
 Chief among them is a little outfit called Google, which recently opened its Google Voice system up to new subscribers.
 You need an invitation to join, but you can request one on its site.
 I requested one back in March, and received my invitation a month ago.